LLNL/RAJA/docs/sphinx/config_build.rst

   * **Timer Options**

-     RAJA provides a simple timer class that is used in RAJA example codes to determine execution timing and can be used in other apps as well.
+     RAJA provides a simple portable timer class that is used in RAJA example codes to determine execution timing and can be used in other apps as well.
+This timer can use any of four internal timers depending on your preferences, and one should be selected by setting the `RAJA_TIMER` variable.
+If the `RAJA_CALIPER` variable, default off, is set to on, the timer will also offer caliper-based region annotations.
-     Three variables are available to select the timing mechanism used.
-     Exactly one of these can be on at a time.

       ======================   ======================
-      Variable                 Default
+      Variable                 Values
       ======================   ======================
-      RAJA_USE_GETTIME         On
-      RAJA_USE_CLOCK           Off
-      RAJA_USE_CYCLE           Off
+      RAJA_TIMER               chrono (default)
+                               gettime
+                               clock
+                               cycle
       ======================   ======================

      What these variables mean:

       =============================   ========================================
-      Variable                        Meaning
+      Value                           Meaning
       =============================   ========================================
-      RAJA_USE_GETTIME                Use `timespec` from the C standard library time.h file
+      chrono                          Use the std::chrono library from the STL gettime                         Use `timespec` from the C standard library time.h file
-      RAJA_USE_CLOCK                  Use `clock_t` from time.h
+      clock                           Use `clock_t` from time.h
-      RAJA_USE_CYCLE                  Use `ticks` from the cycle.h file borrowed from the FFTW library
+      cycle                           Use `ticks` from the cycle.h file borrowed from the FFTW library
       =============================   ========================================